Destinations Italy Umbria & Le Marche

 Cliff-top tuff city · cathedral · underground

-Built on a vertical slab of volcanic tuff stone in southwestern Umbria, ninety minutes by train from Rome and impossible to forget once you've seen it.
-The cathedral facade is one of the great pieces of Gothic in Italy — striped marble, mosaics, the Signorelli Last Judgement frescoes inside the chapel of San Brizio.
-Below the town, a network of Etruscan caves and wells you can tour.
+Built on a vertical slab of volcanic tuff in southwestern Umbria, ninety minutes by train from Rome and impossible to forget once you've seen it.
+The cathedral façade is a landmark of Italian Gothic: striped marble, mosaics, the Signorelli Last Judgement frescoes inside the chapel of San Brizio.
+Below the town runs a network of Etruscan caves and wells you can tour.
 Orvieto Classico, the white wine, is everywhere and cheap.
-A great first or last stop coming from or going to Rome.
+A great first or last stop to or from Rome.

 Easy from RomeUnderground toursDay or overnight